Purpose of the course

 The description of each task says how many units you will receive for completing it.

-For example, you’ll earn 10 particles of dark matter for the following exercise.
+For example, you’ll earn 1 unit of dark matter for the following exercise.

 In CodeGym, you'll find a ton of different exercises.
 You get dark matter for working through them.

 Copy code from an example — This is the simplest exercise.
-To complete it, you need to enter the Java code in the bottom of the window exactly as it appears in the top of the window.
+To complete it, you need to enter the Java code in the bottom window exactly as it appears in the top window.

-Write a program — These are the most important tasks in the course.
+Write a program — These are the most important exercises in the course.
 These can vary greatly in their complexity: all the way from short and simple tasks to puzzlers that will really put your brain to work...
 You can start working on any task marked as "Available".
-To get start one, just click the "Open" button on the task description.
+To get started, just click the "Open" button on the task description.

 This will open the Web IDE.
-The first tab contains the problem statement.
+The first tab contains the task conditions.
 The second tab is where you type your code.
 You will find the project tree on the left.